Balance of Nature Review — Does It Work and Is It Worth the Cost?

 Psyllium husks-based fiber products can be effective at relieving constipation and cleaning your colon, though I find it difficult to see how Balance of Nature Fiber and Spice could be worth the retail price of $69.95.

-Both psyllium husks and flax seeds are inexpensive ingredients, even when organic, and you can buy a similar and arguably better product here on Amazon for significantly less.
+Both psyllium husks and flax seeds are inexpensive ingredients, even when organic, and you can buy a significantly superior product formulated by a doctor here on Amazon for far less.

 Alternatively, if you really want to save money, just get regular psyllium husks in a similar size for a fraction of the price and use them as directed.